2018 Mid-Year Dates

 The specialisation selection process

 Towards the end of the relevant semester students are sent an email from the faculty providing information on how to submit specialisation preferences online.
-Students should list two specialisations of engineering in order of preference by 2 June 2017 for mid-year and 27 October 2017 for end-of-year specialisation selection.
+Students should list two specialisations of engineering in order of preference by 22 June 2018 for mid-year and 16 November 2018 (to be confirmed) for end-of-year specialisation selection.

 - Submit your preferences here in the specialisation selection online form

 Your two specialisation preferences will be entered into a program.
 When results are published the program will make a specialisation allocation based on:

 - your preferences